 3.1: Added user dialog to calculate the ENVELOPE of city objects in the database

 3.3: The location of the main config file (‘project.xml’) has been changed to %HOMEDRIVE%%HOMEPATH%\3dcitydb\importer-exporter\config (Windows 7 and higher) respectively $HOME/3dcitydb/importer-exporter/config (UNIX/Linux, Mac OS families).
 Old config files can still be loaded manually (note: was ../importer-exporter-3.0/.. in versions 3.0 to 3.2)

+4.1: OSM Nominatim is now used as default geocoder for the map window.
+Google Map API services can still be used for the map window and for KML/COLLADA exports but require an API key.

+4.2: Reworked Plugin API to support non-GUI plugins.

 CityGML import

+4.2: Fixed broken feature type filter for CityGML imports.

+4.2: Added possibility to define a gml:id prefix for the UUIDs that are created during CityGML imports.

+4.1: Added support for importing CityGML data from (G)ZIP files.

 CityGML import now supports CityGML versions 2.0, 1.0 and 0.4.

 A new import log optionally tracks all successfully imported top-level city objects in a separate CSV file.
 In case an import process aborts abnormally, this file can be used to understand which city objects have been processed and stored in the database before termination.